 Terje spoke excellent English, so communicating was never an issue between them; there was no language barrier.
 Mary’s motivation for learning his language was different than Vanessa’s reason for learning German.

 “It was important for me to learn Norwegian because it was a part of who he was,” Mary says.

 She wanted to feel connected to her husband’s culture and identity.
 She decided to take a year off from her rabbinic studies to live in Bergen, Norway.
 While she was there, she enrolled as a visiting grad student at the University of Bergen, and for the entire year, she spent half of each day in a Norwegian language immersion class.

-After that year, Terje came back to the U.S. with Mary.
+After that year, Terje came back to the United States with Mary.
 She now had a grasp on the Norwegian language, but she says they conducted most of their relationship in English.
-However, she had a better understanding of her husband’s heritage and felt a deeper connection with him.
+But with Norwegian, she had a better understanding of her husband’s heritage and felt a deeper connection with him.
 An added perk is being able to converse with Terje’s family when they visit them in Norway.

 Mary hasn’t formally studied Norwegian since that year in Bergen, but she hasn’t lost her ability to speak it.

 “Because my husband does speak a bit of Norwegian at home and listens to Norwegian radio, and we visit [his family] at least once a year, I would say it’s actually gotten better over the years,” she says.